KQM-git/TCL/docs/evidence/characters/anemo/sucrose.md

 **Evidence:** [YouTube](https://youtu.be/Fl3j9rp0N90)

 **Significance:**
 More flexible rotations.
-For VV support Sucrose, you can do EQ Sucrose -> [*element you want to buff*] -> N1 Sucrose without fear of losing her A1, A4 and C6 buffs, while allowing you to squeeze in a VV shred.
-For non-VV support Sucrose, this lessens her field time even further, since you can EQ Sucrose -> [*element you want to buff*] and continue with the rest of your rotations without having to imbue element first before Sucrose moves.
+For VV support Sucrose, you can do EQ Sucrose -> [*Element you want to buff*] -> N1 Sucrose without fear of losing her A1, A4 and C6 buffs, while allowing you to squeeze in a VV shred.
+For non-VV support Sucrose, this lessens her field time even further, since you can EQ Sucrose -> [*Element you want to buff*] and continue with the rest of your rotations without having to imbue Element first before Sucrose moves.

 #### A1 Triggers on Chain Reaction Swirls